sam-drazin/team-gold/README.md

 * Tiger Global Management, L.L.C.
 * Toscafund Asset Management, L.L.P.

-## Steps to Use the Stock Analysis Tool
+# Steps to Use the Stock Analysis Tool
 1. Clone this repository to your machine using the command ```git clone https://github.com/davidlifschitz/team-gold.git```
 2. Install the necessary libraries on your machine using the command ```pip3 install -r requirements.txt```
 3. Set up a MySQL database (Using Amazon RDS is recommended - see steps listed below).
 4. (Optional) Connect to the database in MySQL workbench (see steps listed below).
 5. Create an account at [SEC-API](https://sec-api.io/) to obtain an API Key.
-6. Input the relevant database information and query API where listed below.
-7. Run the program using python3.
+6. Input the relevant database information and query API where listed below and run the program using python3.
-8. View the files that have been created in your working directory.
+7. View the files that have been created in your working directory.

 # Prerequisites
 **1. Clone Repo**